jcgonzalezb/holbertonschool-low_level_programming/0x1A-hash_tables/README.md

 2. function that returns index of a key.
 3. function that adds an element to the hash table.
 4. function that retrieves a value associated with a key.
-5. function that prints a hast table.
+5. function that prints a hash table.
 6. function that deletes a hash table.